The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 And if you and your partner manage the joint household budget together but they get monthly wages, this can make things even more complicated.
 For your budget, you should just treat their income as four weekly payments so it fits in with yours, but it’s easy for this to confuse you.

 One way you could keep track of your budget is with the thinkmoney Managed Current Account.
 The account comes with a budgeting feature that holds enough money for all of the bills and financial commitments you tell us about.
 This means that when money goes into your account, the account will automatically hold back money for the bills you have up until your next wage.
 The leftover money will then go onto your card.

 You’ll be able to use your prepaid debit card to spend it on whatever you like, without worrying that you’ll accidentally spend money you should have saved for another bill.
 And if you’re a thinkmoney customer, you can also call one of our expert Money Managers if you need to change how your budgeting works.

-The thinkmoney Personal Account has a monthly management fee of £17.50 a month or £24.50 for joint accounts.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 a month or £24.50 for joint accounts.
 Find out more about how the account works to see if it could help you stay in control of your budgeting.